Analysis | Meadows’s email on military protecting ‘pro Trump people’ on Jan. 6 rekindles prior testimony

 But in Miller’s own testimony, he also alluded somewhat confusingly to the idea that deploying the Guard could be perceived as involving the military in an effort to overturn the election.

-In his prepared remarks, Miller stated that, “My concerns were heightened by commentary in the media about the possibility of a military coup or that advisers to the president were advocating the declaration of martial law.”
+In his prepared remarks, Miller stated: “My concerns were heightened by commentary in the media about the possibility of a military coup or that advisers to the president were advocating the declaration of martial law.”

 When Miller actually delivered the testimony, though, he changed its thrust somewhat.
 In that case, he added the word “irresponsible” before the word “commentary,” suggesting he viewed such fears as somewhat of a media construct rather than a legitimate fear.